 Getting in and out of Germany is uncomplicated: Two of its airports, Frankfurt and Munich, are among the world’s largest, together serving several hundred connections in Europe and the world.
 Within Europe, both train and bus connections are also a viable option due to Germany's central location and thanks to dense networks of rails and highways.

 Germany is located at the heart of Europe, bordering on nine other countries.
-Clockwise from the North, those are: Denmark, Poland, Czech Republic,Austria,Switzerland, France, Luxemburg, Belgium, Netherlands.
+Clockwise from the North, those are Denmark, Poland, Czech Republic,Austria,Switzerland, France, Luxemburg, Belgium, and the Netherland.
 That makes Germany an ideal destination if you're eager to explore other parts of Europe, as well.

-In order to fulfill student visa requirements, you will need to show proof that you have, or have access to, around €8,700 per year (~US$10,000) to cover your living costs, although you may find you need more, depending on your lifestyle and spending habits (the average student spends €850/US$975 a month).
+To fulfil student visa requirements, you will need to show proof that you have, or have access to, around €10,356 per year (~US$10,000) to cover your living costs, this amount is known as block account which is to be shown in different banks like coracle & fintiba.
+Although you may find you need more, depending on your lifestyle and spending habits (the average student spends €850/US$975 a month).
 Living costs also vary depending on the location; according to Mercer’s Cost of Living Survey, Munich is currently the most expensive city in the country.

-If you’re concerned about costs, there are scholarships available to support students studying in Germany at various study levels.
+If you’re concerned about costs, there are SCHOLARSHIPS available to support students studying in Germany at various study levels.

 Before you leave your home country you should ensure you’ve purchased health insurance to cover you during your stay in Germany.
-This is required both before you enroll and before you get a student visa and/or residence permit.
+This is required both before you enrol and before you get a student visa and/or residence permit.
 If you’re a resident of a country within the EU or EEA, there should be a social security agreement in place between your country and Germany.
 This means that if you have public health insurance in your home country, you should be covered in Germany as well.
 You will generally need to get a European Health Insurance Card (EHIC) to take advantage of this (free to obtain).